 Of course there are aliens, it’s got to be.
 I mean, it’s crazy.
 But then it goes [NOISES] and you go back down into the earth.
 That’s fun.
 And then you go, “Woah.”
 If you’re an intelligent human being, you’re like, first of all, none of the worries of your life matter, like really, in the cosmic significance of it, but nothing matters.
 Not even in terms of time.
-We’re not even extending time now yet.
+We’re not even extending time out yet.

-You can think about how much things have changed if it’s now because that’s light years away and the picture that we’re getting is like – But even if that is in fact the way it is right now, in the big scheme of things geographically, like physically, how irrelevant our – you know, snubbing your toe on the door matters, or you got heartbroken but it has cosmic significance.
+You can think about how much things have changed if it’s now because that’s light years away and the picture that we’re getting is like – But even if that is in fact the way it is right now, in the big scheme of things geographically, like physically, location, how irrelevant our – you know, stubbing your toe on the door matters, or you got heartbroken but it has cosmic significance.

 Out of all these galaxies, and stars, and suns and, solar systems, we want OUR life to matter!
 We do, and it doesn’t.
-And if you’re intelligent, you realize this but it’s too scary so you repressit.
+And if you’re intelligent, you realize this but it’s too scary so you repress t.
 Then you get on.
 What do you get on with?
 That’s the question.
 “I have to live!
 I’m not just going to kill myself.
 Okay, then what do I do?”

 Romantic failure.
 The failure of the romantic solution.
 Romantic love is an ingenuous, creative, causa sui project.
 Especially if it’s like your child or something.
 That looks very noble, that’s cool, “I want to live for my kid” and all that, that’s great.
 But if the love object – Now, I’m going to take you – it’s easier to see this in relation to the girlfriend or the wife.